LLNL/ExaCA/examples/README.md

 | Domain size in z  | Domain size in z
 | Fraction surface sites active| What fraction of cells at the bottom surface of the domain are the source of a grain?

-### For Problem type S, these inputs are required - with the exception of sub grain size and sub filename: one of the two should be provided, but not both
+### Problem type S
+All inputs are required - with the exception of sub grain size and sub filename: one of the two should be provided, but not both.

 |Input                       | Details |
 |----------------------------|---------|